-Down below, I am going to share with you what new habits I have adopted to grow my nails long naturally.
-Since I am writing this during the quarantine, and most of you are stuck safely at home, I thought it could be an excellent time for you to give some extra love to your nails and transform them into the nails of your dreams without any outside help.
+Down below, I am going to share with you what I did to grow my nails long naturally.
+Since I am writing this during the quarantine, and most of you are stuck safely at home, I thought it could be an excellent time for you to give extra love to your nails and transform them into the nails of your dreams without any outside help.

 First things first….

-While on this journey, I have discovered the brand of nail polishes “Nailberry,” which is vegan, cruelty and toxic-free.
-It’s breathable, lasts a long time and has a great variety of colours.
-You can do some research and find out which salons work with this brand so that you can use it too.
+While on this journey, I discovered the brand of nail polishes, “Nailberry,” which is vegan, cruelty and toxic-free.
+It’s breathable, lasts a long time and has various colours.
+You can research and find out which salons work with this brand so you can use it too.
 It’s not an ad, just an honest review of a happy customer!

-Another factor that you should be paying your attention to is how you file your nails.
+Another factor you should be paying attention to is how you file your nails.
 Whether you or your nail technician, you should always file your nails in ONE DIRECTION ONLY!
-When I see nail technicians chaotically filing nails back and forward it makes me cringe!
+When I see nail technicians chaotically filing nails back and forward, it makes me cringe!
 It’s damaging and eventually causes nail peeling.
-Just use a side-to-centre motion, where you sweep the file over the nail’s tip in one direction, and then shape your nails as desired.
+Instead, use a side-to-centre motion, sweep the file over the nail’s tip in one direction and then shape your nails as desired.
 This was one of the first rules I learnt in beauty school, so your trustful nail technician must know this too!

 TIP: I have noticed that my nails were more durable if I had them in an oval shape.
 The oval shape is known to be one of the strongest shapes and looks very elegant, so you might want to consider it.